ew447/enhanced_processing_OSF/README.md

 Minimally-processed CSVs, including participants who were later excluded (one per task per group), are deposited as data on OSF.

-The Lab.js experiment code used to collect the data is hosted separately at
+The Lab.js experiment code used to collect the data is also hosted at
 <https://github.com/ew447/enhanced_processing_OSF/tree/main/experiments>.

 ---